lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

     </interconnect>
   </pb_type>

 * **circuit_model_name:** should match a SPICE model defined under module_circuit_models.
 For the interconnection type direct, the type of the linked SPICE model should be wire.
-For mux, the type of the linked SPICE model should be mux.
+For mux, the type of linked SPICE model should be mux.
 For complete, the type of the linked SPICE model can be either mux or wire, depending on the case.

 * **idle_mode_name:** tell the name of the mode that the pb_type is configured to be by default.
 This is critical in building SPICE netlists for unused logic blocks.

 * **physical_mode_name:** tell the name of the mode that describes the physical implementation of the block.
-This is critical in modeling actual circuit designs and architecture of a FPGA.
+This is critical in modeling actual circuit designs and architecture of an FPGA.